Now, speaking of Planned Parenthood here, ladies and gentlemen, just a quick question here.

 That's fair.

-And in the Missouri uh primary contest, which was actually a presidential preference primary, he beat Romney by 30 points, 55 to 25.
+And in the Missouri primary contest, which was actually a presidential preference primary, he beat Romney by 30 points, 55 to 25.

-So the president outscored Mr. Romney in the Missouri Presidential Preference Primary Contest.
+So the president outscored Mr. Romney in the Missouri presidential preference primary contest.

-More bad news for Mr. Romney, the uh um Secretary of State of uh I'm sorry, the Department of State of Florida released the final statistics from January 31st, Florida primary, uh, which reveal that uh although Mr. Romney won the overall contest with uh 46.4% of the vote, he lost almost all the northern counties, which is uh uh since we both live in Florida.
+The Secretary of State of, I'm sorry, the Department of State of Florida released the final statistics in January 31st, Florida primary, which reveal that although Mr. Romney won the overall contest with 46.4% of the vote, he lost almost all the northern counties, which is, since we both live in Florida, that was somewhat expected.

-That's that's not uh unexpected.
+That's not unexpected.

-There's no there's no question about it.
+There's no question about it.

-Major focus today was Obama supposedly caving on the Catholic Church, providing abortion services, contraception.
+Folks, to sum up here, from the top of the program here to the conclusion, major focus today was Obama supposedly caving on the Catholic Church providing abortion services, contraception.

 The problem with all of this mandate stuff is what was never birth control.